oputaolivia/morphet/README.md

 morph list <folder Path>
 ```
 ## Conclusion
-By utilizing this CLI Tool, you can simplify file handling and optimize the performance of your web applications.
-Caching frequently accessed data and employing file manipulation commands can significantly improve response times and enhance overall user experience.
+By utilizing this CLI Tool, you can simplify file & directory handling and optimize the performance of your web applications.

 Feel free to explore and customize this tool based on your specific requirements.
 If you encounter any issues or have suggestions for improvement, please feel free to contribute or report them on the GitHub repository.